 John 13:34 || Colossians 1:24 || Ephesians 4:2-3 || Peter 4:8 || 1 John 3:18 || 1 John 4:12-13

 Hospitality is an attribute of God.
 We are to seek to practice hospitality (Romans 12:13) with a positive attitude (1 Peter 4:9) towards loved ones and strangers alike.
 This could be sharing in our homes, a meal, filling others' needs, and more.
-We don't give in order to recieve, but as a demonstration of our love and obedience of God.
+We don't give in order to receive, but as a demonstration of our love for and obedience to God.
 We do this with a servant heart, in the spirit of love, kindness, and selflessness, and with the desire to be like Jesus.

 Matthew 25:35–40 || Romans 12:9-13 || 1 Peter 4:9-11 || Hebrews 13:2